-About the same time that the boarding school moved from Buckland House in 1867, the Newbury Weekly News reports that the opening of "Day, Infant National and Sunday Schools" at the Old Primitive Methodist Chapel "in Edington" (sic!).
+About the same time that the boarding school moved from Buckland House, Oxford Street, Eddington, in 1867, the Newbury Weekly News reported the opening of "Day, Infant National and Sunday Schools" at the Old Primitive Methodist Chapel "in Edington" (sic!).
 It is possible that this was actually referring to the Wesleyan Chapel in Church Street, Hungerford?

 However, the Post Office Directory of 1869 includes the "Infant School" in Eddington, run by Miss Liddiard, and the 1871 Parish Magazine includes an article on the Eddington Infant School.
 It commenced early 1869, and was a nursery and preparatory school for the larger school of the parish.
 The first mistress was Miss Liddiard, who had resigned in July 1870.
 Miss Bunce had been appointed.
 There were 47 scholars.

 In 1872, the NWN informs us that evening classes were now available in the Eddington school room.

 By 1877 Kelly's Directory reports that Miss Lizzie Nalder is school teacher.
 There are "100 children – average attendance 26"!

 The 1879 25" OS Map marks the Infant School, showing it to be the next building south of Buckland House.